Mat training structure

-Open mat, planned: one focus per session
+On the mat, with a plan: one focus per session

 Before you step on the mat